fhmwg/current-tags/stage2-essentials.md

 NOTE: If a file was saved at noon on October 23, a timestamp of 2004-10-23T12:00:00-06:00 conveys more information than 2004-10-23T18:00:00Z

-#### 2.3.2.2 IPTC Guidelines for Mapping Date Create to EXIF and IIM
+#### 2.3.5.2 IPTC Guidelines for Mapping Date Create to EXIF and IIM

 [Exif Note on Date Created](https://iptc.org/std/photometadata/documentation/mappingguidelines/#exif-note-on-date-created)

+### 2.3.6 Other Considerations for Date Metadata   <a name="2.3.6"></a>

+There is a known desire to store date information that XMP's subset of ISO 8601 cannot:

+- approximate dates
+- date ranges (for depictions of events that covered multiple days)
+- dates before 0001-01-01
+- dates with time information but without time zone information

 ## 2.4.
 Location   <a name="2.4"></a>